Southclaws/ScavengeSurvive/porting/runbook.md

 supposed to be zero, so that crashdetect stays quiet until the gamemode enables long call detection itself.

+**The server keeps running after you stop the runner.** It should not.
+The runner stops its whole process group and waits for it, and kills it after fifteen seconds.
+If you see an orphan, stop it with `pkill omp-server` and treat it as a bug.

 **A build error inside a macro that makes no sense.** Add `-l` to the build args in `pawn.json` and run `sampctl build`.
 The compiler writes a fully preprocessed `gamemodes/ScavengeSurvive.lst` and stops.
 Compare the expansion of the broken